NikolaTotev/CineBot-Alpha_Robotics-Course-Project/README.md

 *Due to lack of knowledge at one stage of the project I had to change the stepper motors from my initial NEMA 14 35x26 to the slightly more powerful 35x28.
 That said, I believe it is possible to make this project work with the smaller motors but better gearing would be required*

+Since these motors lack the holding torque to hold the arm of the robot horizontal or to even lift it, [reducer mechanisms](#Reducer-mechanisms)  had to be implemented

 ### Assembly methods
+As I am using 3D printing for the making all of the parts I need to take into account the weaknesses and strengths of additive manufacturing in order to print good parts.
+Most of the parts are printed in a way that avoids overhangs as much as possible.
+Layer orientation is taken into consideration when possible.

+In order to asseble all of the parts I use two main techniques:
+- M3 & M2.5 machine screws of various lengths. (more information can be found in the [assembly booklet](#Assembly-Information)
+- Trapezoid wedges that slide into each other

+The combination between these two methods allows for a good balance between solid assembly of large modules and allows those modules to be connected using a universal attachement interface.

+===	INSERT IMAGE ===

+***Note:*** Initially I used two other methods of assembling the robot:
+1. Friction fit connections with square or hexagonal shape to allow for easy assembly/disassembly.
+2. Screws for all of the connections.

+Both of these method had significant downsides.
+The friction fit relied on tight tollerances, something that is not consistent when 3D printing parts.
+For the screw method, once the larger parts were connected, if something needed to be replaced, a siginificant amount of work needed to be put in to change a singlep part.

 ### Other resource constraints regarding hardware development
 ### Possible improvements
 ##### [Back to top](#Contents)